Microsoft/azure-docs.cs-cz/articles/hdinsight/hbase/apache-hbase-phoenix-zeppelin.md

     WHERE table_schem is null or table_schem <> 'SYSTEM';
     ```

-1. Vloží hodnoty do tabulky.
+1. Vložte hodnoty do tabulky.

     ```sql
     %jdbc(phoenix)